-Case Conceptualization and Treatment Plan (Pass/Fail) Submit to LiveText by Seventh (7th) Week of each term enrolled in COU 621
+Case Conceptualization and Treatment Plan (Pass/Fail) Submit to LiveText by Assigned Due Date

-Students are required to complete and submit a written Case Conceptualization and Treatment Plan Paper based on a client that has been observed or directly provided services to during the Practicum I experience.
+Students are required to complete and submit a written Case Conceptualization and Treatment Plan Paper based on a client that has been observed or directly provided services to during the Practicum II experience.
 Outlines and rubrics can be found on Blackboard as well as requested by the Faculty Supervisor.
-Practicum I students are not required, but are strongly encouraged to orally present their paper to the class in order to further practice their consultation skills.
+Practicum II students are to sign up for a presentation date during the first week of each term.
+Students should upload their full Case Conceptualization, Treatment Plan, and two (2) progress notes to Blackboard before their assigned presentation date.
+These items should all correspond to the same client.
+Faculty Supervisors may request a hard copy of assignments.